jwhitebored/statspal/README.md

 Intended users include students and researchers who are not *yet* enthusiastic about the statistics relevant to their field of research.

 # How to Install
+Create a virtual environment with Python version 3.11 (the onnx runtime requires 3.8 =< Python < 3.12).
+If you use conda, run

+conda create -n statspal python=3.11 pip

-In your python console, run
+Then activate your virtual env and in your python console, run

 pip install git+https://github.com/jwhitebored/statspal.git